AI-Hypercomputer/JetStream/docs/profiling-with-jax-profiler-and-tensorboard.md

 ```bash
 tensorboard --logdir /tmp/tensorboard/
 ```
 You should be able to load TensorBoard at http://localhost:6006/.
 You can specify a different port with the `--port` flag.
+If you are running on a remote Cloud TPU VM, the `tensorboard-plugin-profile` python package enables remote access to tensorboard endpoints (JetStream deps include this package).

 2. Start JetStream MaxText server:
 ```bash